ioccc-src/winner/faq.md

 <div id="answers_file">
-### Q 1.0: How can I avoid reentering the information to mkiocccentry?
+### Q 1.0: How can I avoid re-entering the information to mkiocccentry?
 </div>

 `mkiocccentry(1)` has some options to help write _OR_ read from an